+When you design your hierarchy, you determine what you want your manageable units to be.
 The systems in the OpenVMS Management Domain depend on your needs.
-They might be some of the clusters in a network, all of the systems on a given floor of a building, a mix of clusters and nonclustered nodes, and so forth.
+For example, they might be some of the clusters in a network, all of the systems on a given floor of a building, or a mix of clusters and nonclustered nodes.
 You create the OpenVMS Management Domain based on how you want to manage the systems under your control.